SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Initialization.md

 # Initialization

-Set the initial values for a type's stored properties.
+Set the initial values for a type's stored properties and perform one-time setup.

 *Initialization* is the process of preparing an instance of a class, structure, or enumeration for use.